Anzac Day

 There are two general public viewing areas, open from 3:00am:

 Anzac Day Dawn Service at the Cenotaph, Martin Place.
-(Photo copyright: Salty Dingo)
+(Photo copyright: NSW Government)

 The Sydney CBD Anzac Day March